-The so-called Banking Royal Commission has in recent weeks revealed ‘horror stories’ about banks.
+The Banking Royal Commission has revealed ‘horror stories’ about banks.

-While you yourself may not have been directly impacted, there is no question that the financing sector and the lending landscape will change going forward.
+While you may not have been directly impacted, there is no question that the financing sector and lending landscape is changing.

 As business owners, obtaining and keeping finance for operations, capital improvements and growth is crucial.
 And in many cases, this is of increased importance in agriculture due to the seasonal and cyclic nature of the industry.

 Therefore, as banking customers, we have to ask ourselves what the result of all of this scrutiny might be, and how it might affect us in future.
 A critical question is …

 “Is it likely banks will become highly risk averse going forward”?

 And if this occurs, how will it impact the customer – you and me?

 Put yourself in the shoes of your bank manager or financier.
 If their directive is to reduce risk in their portfolio they may start asking you some difficult (or at least very searching) questions.
 They may want you to prove to them that your business presents a ‘good risk’ (or low risk) for them to continue to lend to or invest in.